Refinance rates with Laurel Road start at 1.89%.

 Many of us graduate without an accurate picture of how much student loan debt we actually have.
 Between various loans and different interest rates, the total damage may not be as clear as it should.

 To conquer your student loan debt once and for all, it’s crucial to know exactly what you owe — right down to the penny.

-(Interest rate) × (Current principal balance) ÷ (Number of days in the year) = Daily interest
+(Weighted interest rate) × (Current principal balance) ÷ (Number of days in the year) = Daily interest

 For example, let’s say that you have $50,000 in debt at a 7% interest rate:

-(.07) × ($50,000) ÷ (365) = $9.58
+(0.07) × ($50,000) ÷ (365) = $9.58

 That means that you have to pay $9.58 per day in interest.
 Calculating your daily interest is a painful but necessary step, for it puts into focus how much you have to pay in interest each day.
-That amount should help to motivate you to pay off your debt.
+That amount should help motivate you to pay off your debt.

 Or, there’s the debt avalanche method, which involves paying off the loan with the highest interest first and the minimum amounts due on the rest.